 You can also tell if your cat is a Norwegian Forest cat if they have a triangular-shaped head and large almond eyes.

 Identifying a Norwegian Forest cat

 This breed is also commonly called “Wegie” and it hails from Norway.
 Norse fairy tales speak of a cat so huge and furry that Freya, the Norse goddess of love, used these mythical cats to pull her carriage.

 Over time, the giant cat was referred to by the locals as Skoggkat, which translates to “Forest Cat.”

 You now have a glimpse of the roots of the Norwegian Forest Cat.
 Let’s now proceed with assessing Wegie’s physical and behavioral characteristics.
-The following checklist has everything you need to know about a Norwegian Forest Cat.
+The following checklist has everything you need to know about these pretty longhaired cats with the bushy tail.